 That said, sending out individual emails to everyone on your subscriber list is simply too time-consuming to be feasible.
 Instead, you can leverage automated email campaigns to deliver the right messages at the right time without the manual work.

 We’ll help you get started creating an effective email marketing strategy driven by the power of marketing automation.
-Take a look at everything you need to know about email automation for ecommerce stores, including eight examples of email automation series built to attract and retain more new customers.
+We'll take a look at everything you need to know about email automation for ecommerce stores, including eight examples of email automation series built to attract and retain more new customers.

 Email automation is the process of building emails and setting them to automatically send to your email list based on the criteria you choose.
-It’s used for both transactional and promotional emails.
+It’s used for both transactional and promotional emails, as part of a broader email marketing strategy.

 Automated emails can be sent at specific times and triggered by specific criteria.
 Triggers might include a recipient’s newsletter subscription, purchase history, clicks on links, time since their last purchase, and more.
 For transactional emails, a typical automation example is sending a user a shipping update or password reset email.